 The target readers is seem to be people that are mostly interested about financial topics and who want to grow their wealth.

 I aim to improve my personal finance about two years ago.
 In the past, I’m a wasteful person when it comes to money.
 But when I suddenly unable to report for work because of Covid-19 lockdown restrictions, I realized that I should seriously look into changing my spending behaviors.
-I been through some of the books available online to gain financial education but the principles in this book inspired me.
+I been through to some of the books available online to gain financial education but the principles in this book inspired me.
 Babylon became the richest city even if it is very arid land and the only real advantage is the water from the river.
 The lesson I learned from this book on how to acquire money, keep it and make it grow changed my life and my understanding about finances.

 Do you generally read a lot of books or do you prefer watching TV?
 Why?